Interactively shaping robot behaviour with unlabeled human instructions: Abstract

 \section{Abstract}

 In this paper, we propose a framework that enables a human teacher to shape a robot behaviour by interactively providing it with unlabeled instructions.
-We ground the meaning of instruction signals in the task learning process, and use them simultaneously for guiding the latter.
+We ground the meaning of instruction signals in the task-learning process, and use them simultaneously for guiding the latter.
 We implement our framework as a modular architecture, named TICS (Task-Instruction-Contingency-Shaping) that combines different information sources: a predefined reward function, human evaluative feedback and unlabeled instructions.
 This approach provides a novel perspective for robotic task learning that lies between Reinforcement Learning and Supervised Learning paradigms.
 We evaluate our framework both in simulation and with a real robot.
-The experimental results demonstrate the effectiveness of our framework in accelerating the task learning process and in reducing the amount of required teaching signals.
+The experimental results demonstrate the effectiveness of our framework in accelerating the task-learning process and in reducing the number of required teaching signals.